rtCamp/Frappe-Manager/docs/guides/environments.md

 fm update mybench --no-newrelic
 ```

 Enabling wraps the web process with the New Relic agent; fm force-recreates the frappe container to apply it.
 Works on both runtimes; it is a settings-level change.
+A license key is required the first time you enable it, after which `fm update mybench --newrelic` on its own reuses the stored one.
 The stored keys live under [`[monitoring.newrelic]`](../reference/configuration.md#monitoring-newrelic) in `bench_config.toml`.

 ---